openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     todo: spec issue: uses 'L' postfix in example "(n >> s) + (2L << ~s)", we don't have it

-The operators '<<' (left shift), '>>' (signed right shift), and '>>>' (unsigned right shift) are the *shift operators*.
-The value to be shifted is the left-hand operand in a shift operator; the right-hand operand specifies the shift distance.
+The operators '<<' (left shift), '>>' (signed right shift), and '>>>' (unsigned right shift) are *shift operators*.
+The value to be shifted is the left-hand operand in a shift operator.
+The right-hand operand specifies the shift distance.

 .. code-block:: abnf